OskarWlaszczuk/movie-browser-selfmade-2.0/README.md

   - For movies: description, release date, genres, cast and crew
   - For people: biography, filmography, birth date, etc.
 - ⚙️ TMDB API integration

+## Future Features

+The 2.0 version of Movie Browser is currently under development and will introduce several new features and visual improvements to enhance the user experience.
+Planned additions include:

+- **Tabbed Info Section** on the movie details page — dynamically switches between sub-sections like *Cast*, *Crew*, *Details*, *Genres*, and *Releases*.
+- **Collections Tab** — shows the cinematic universe or saga the movie belongs to, helping users explore related titles.
+- **Where to Watch** — integration of streaming availability, displaying platforms where the movie is available to watch online.
+- **Improved Ratings Section** — visually enhanced area for displaying audience scores and ratings.
+- **Movie Backdrop Banner** — adds a cinematic top banner image for a more immersive feel on detail pages.

 ## 🗂 App Structure